In response to my

 Transporting a girl or woman to another state for prostitution is one thing.
 Transporting a girl or woman to another state for "debauchery" or "any other immoral purpose" is wide open to interpretation.
 The Act itself never did much to curb the traffic in White slaves (individual states soon after outlawed prostitution within their respective jurisdictions, anyway).
 But, boy did Mr. Mann's affectatious language open a whole other can of worms.

-One of the White-Slave Traffic Act's first victims was the celebrated boxing champion Jack Johnson.
+Jack Johnson.
 In October 1910, Mr. Johnson helped a lady friend, Belle Schreiber, to open her own brothel in Chicago.
 He bought all of the furniture, payed the first month's rent, and wired her money for train fare from Pittsburgh to Chicago.
 Everything that Mr. Johnson did was perfectly legal at the time, except for that last bit--paying for her train fare from Pittsburgh to Chicago--which violated the freshly minted White-Slave Traffic Act.
 Having developed a grudge against Mr. Johnson, Miss Schreiber became the chief witness for the prosecution two years later.

-In Athanasaw & Sampson v.
+Athanasaw & Sampson v.
 United States, 227 U.S. 326 (1913), the Supreme Court found the White-Slave Traffic Act to be constitutional; that the word "

 debauchery " as used in the statute wasn't limited to sexual intercourse; that the Act covered actions which might